COVID-19 Info Hub

 Follow this checklist to ensure a mask fits properly:

-- Fully covers your mouth and nose once the elastics are secure around ears
+- Fully covers your mouth, nose and chin once the elastics are secure around ears

 - Has minimal gaps between your face and the mask – the mask should fit tightly but not feel uncomfortable

 - Does not need to be repositioned or adjusted while being worn

 A mask that does not fit well can compromise the safety of the person wearing the mask and those around them.

 What should I do if my mask gets wet or dirty?